 We propose and characterize a set of forward-looking benchmarks to represent future physics load and explore the design space of future physics processors.
-In response to the demand of this workload, we demonstrate an architecture with a set of powerful cores and caches to provide performance for the serial and coarse-grain parallel components of physics simulation, along with a flexible set of simple cores to exploit fine-grain parallelism.
-Our architecture combines intelligent, application-aware L2 management with dynamic coupling/allocation of simple cores to complex cores.
-Furthermore, we perform sensitivity analysis on interconnect alternatives to determine how tightly to couple these cores.
+In response to the demand of this workload, we demonstrate an architecture with a set of larger cores and caches to provide performance for the serial and coarse-grain parallel components of physics simulation, along with a flexible set of smaller cores to exploit fine-grain parallelism.
+Our architecture combines intelligent, application-aware L2 management with dynamic coupling/allocation of smaller cores to larger cores.
+Furthermore, we perform sensitivity analysis for the space of interconnect alternatives to determine how tightly to couple these cores.